cjbreg/cjbreg/README.md

-## Hi there 👋
+## Hi, I'm Coen Breg
 <br/>

-Here are some ideas to get you started:
+- 🔭 I'm a software student a Fontys

-- 🔭 I’m currently working as a intern at [HappyGreen](https://happy.green);
+- 💻 I’m currently working as a intern at [HappyGreen](https://happy.green);
 - 🌱 I’m currently learning React Native
 - 📫 How to reach me: <p>
     <a href="https://www.linkedin.com/in/coen-breg//">